pkaushik/pkaushik.github.io/source/_posts/2013-12-28-realtime-maps-with-meteor-and-leaflet-part-2.markdown

   ]
 }
 ```
-Each party contains an array of RSVP objects, which must be updated when any user updates their RSVP to the party.
-In addition, private parties contain a set of invited userIds.
+Each party contains an array of RSVP objects, which must be updated when any user adds or updates their RSVP to the party.
+In addition, private parties contain a set of invited users' ids; the party owner can invite additional users at any time.
 So `rsvps` and `invited` are the two mutable party attributes in our example.
-The owner, title, description, coordinates or public/private setting cannot be changed, but a party's owner can delete the party if no user is RSVPd as Yes (Maybes don't count).
+The owner, title, description, coordinates or public/private setting cannot be changed, but a party's owner can delete the party if no user is RSVPd as Yes.

 The code to update and delete parties in the server-side mongo collection is virtually unchanged from the original.
 The `invite()` and `rsvp()` template event handlers are hooked to `Meteor.methods()` calls that perform the necessary checks before updating the mongo collection on the server.
-As usual, behind the scenes, Meteor updates the client-side minimongo collection as soon as the server collection is updated.
+As usual, behind the scenes, Meteor synchronizes the client-side minimongo collection with the server collection.

 <h3>Updating and Removing Map Markers in Realtime</h3>
-I hooked up the `cursor.observe()` `changed()` callback to update the party's icon, and `removed()``` callback to delete the marker from the map and from the local `markers` hash.
+I hooked up the `cursor.observe()` `changed()` callback to update the party's icon, and `removed()` callback to delete the marker from the map and the local `markers` hash.

 ``` js
 var map, markers = {};